timpyorke/timpyorke/README.md

 ---

 My name is Thongphitak Sowanna.
-I'm an Android developer from Bangkok, Thailand 🇹🇭
+I'm an Mobile developer from Bangkok, Thailand 🇹🇭

 <!--
 **timpyorke/timpyorke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.